bgottschall/plotgen/README.md

 ### Manual

 This is a single script project to allow the highest level of portability.
-Therefor manual installation is easy as you only have to put `plotgen.py` within your path and satisfy the requirements:
+Therefor manual installation is easy as you only have to put `plotgen` within your path and satisfy the requirements:
 ```
 pip install -r requirements.txt
 ```